Trencher Warcaster Lieutenant

 Trencher Warcaster Lieutenant in a nutshell

-- Compared to the original Journeyman Warcaster, he trades out Arcane Shield for a offense range buff.
-And also gets Trencher buffs.
+Compared to the original Journeyman Warcaster, he trades out Arcane Shield for a offense range buff.
+And also received various Trencher buffs.

 Combos & Synergies